Dr. Hudson's Secret Journal

-Dr. Hudson's Secret Journal is an American medical drama which aired in syndication from 1955 to 1957.
-It was based on a 1939 book of the same name by Lloyd C. Douglas, that was a prequel to his 1929 novel Magnificent Obsession.
+Dr. Hudson's Secret Journal is an American medical drama television series that aired in syndication from 1955 to 1957.
+It was based on a 1939 book of the same name by Lloyd C. Douglas, which was a prequel to his 1929 novel Magnificent Obsession.
 A total of 78 episodes were produced.

+Hudson, a neurosurgeon, is a widower who lives with his daughter Kathy and their housekeeper, Mrs. Grady.
+His work at Center Hospital involves the use of his "strange and rather mysterious gift" to help patients psychologically.

-In 1955 a nationwide competition was held in TV Guide to find a young actor to play Dr. Hudson's protégé, Tim Watson, for several episodes. those entering had to submit a photo and recording in which they read emotional dialogue.
+In 1955, a nationwide competition was held in TV Guide to find a young actor to play Dr. Hudson's protege Tim Watson for several episodes.
+Those entering had to submit a photo and recording in which they would read emotional dialogue.
 The winner was a young actor named Joe Walker.